Sportx666/ExcelFix24/README.md

 # ExcelFix24

-This site uses the Chirpy Jekyll theme.
+This site uses the Hacker Jekyll theme.
 The theme is loaded via the `remote_theme` setting in `_config.yml`.

 ## License